- What does this blueprint do?

 Deploy the blueprint

-Deploying these blueprints follows the same workflow that you follow for any blueprint in the Blueprint Catalog.
+Deploying these blueprints follows the same workflow that you follow for any blueprint in the Checks and Blueprints catalog.
 For more information about this workflow, refer to the following topics in Deploy blueprints:

 - Deploy a blueprint to a Citrix XenServer resource location